Pumpkin Cheesecake Cookies

 The dough is easiest to flatten and roll after it’s been in the fridge for an hour.
 The cheesecake filling needs at least 45 minutes in the freezer and can be made in advance or chilled overnight.

 If there is a bit (or a lot) of cheesecake filling peeking through the cookie dough, don’t worry!
-Just make that the bottom of the cookie when you bake them.
+Just make that the bottom of the cookie when you bake it.
 They’ll still bake up great.

 Or if you notice the cookie dough or cheesecake filling is getting too soft, pop the dough in the fridge and the cheesecake filling in the freezer to make them easier to handle.